tahoma2d/tahoma2d_docs/source/creating_movements.rst

     - **Shift-drag** to constrain an horizontal or vertical movement.

-    - Activate the **Snap** option to place the hook exactly at the same position of hooks defined for other animation levels visible in the viewer, or in case the level is a Toonz Vector level, also at the center of closed shapes.
+    - Activate the **Snap** option to place the hook exactly at the same position of hooks defined for other animation levels visible in the viewer, or in case the level is a Vector level, also at the center of closed shapes.

 .. tip:: **To pass a hook from one position to another:**